UnionInternationalCheminsdeFer/OSDM/spec/getting-started.md

   On this train a valid offer consists of an admission with a optional reservation.
 As no reduction card has been submitted, the second class is full price, thus 68.00 CHF.
-Other valid offers for this trip, e.g. for super safer fares (in CH: "Sparbillett") or for first class are returned.
+Other valid offers for this trip, e.g. for super saver fares (in CH: "Sparbillett") or for first class are returned.

   ```json